GHnubsST/Acorn/README.md

 # Acorn HTTP Server
 </b>

-- The Acorn Asynchronous HTTP Server is a state-of-the-art, event-driven framework designed for building scalable, high-performance web and API services.
-Developed with modern C++ and leveraging the advanced capabilities of the Linux epoll API, Acorn excels in managing high volumes of connections and data asynchronously, ensuring optimal performance and responsiveness.
+- Acorn Asynchronous HTTP Server is a event-driven framework designed for building high-performance web and API services.
 ## Features
 - Event-Driven and Asynchronous.
 ## Todo ##